robertz/kdfe-ssg/posts/2024/05/setting-up-your-first-boxlang-server.md

 published: true
 date: 2024-05-17 18:00:00
 ---
 > This post has been updated to specify the --save flag with the bx-compat module and the boxlang.json settings documentation.
+Updating default engine to JDK21

 It is easy to get started working with BoxLang, but I thought I would put together a quick post on how to get started with a development server.
 The first step is to setup your webroot.